Get insider access

 For more options, check out our recommendations for the best 4k TVs, the best TVs for bright rooms, and the best Samsung TVs.

-The Samsung The Frame 2024 QLED is better than the Hisense CanvasTV QLED 2024, but the Samsung is also noticeably more expensive.
-Still, the Samsung has better contrast and is brighter in HDR, has a wider viewing angle, better reflections handling, and is also much more accurate pre-calibration than the Hisense is.
-The Hisense does have the edge for PC gaming due to its 4k @ 144Hz support, and has Dolby Vision with advanced DTS audio format support, but overall the Samsung is definitely the better performer overall.
+The Samsung The Frame 2024 is better than the Hisense CanvasTV 2024, but the Samsung is also noticeably more expensive.
+Still, the Samsung has better contrast and is brighter in HDR, has better reflection handling, and is much more accurate pre-calibration than the Hisense.
+The Hisense does have the edge for PC gaming due to its 4k @ 144Hz support.
+For home theater us it also has Dolby Vision with advanced DTS audio format support.
+Still, overall, the Samsung model is definitely the better performer.

 TCL NXTFRAME QLED